canwebe/.github/profile/README.md

 ## Join CanWeBe and Contribute!

 We invite developers, designers, and enthusiasts to join our organization and contribute to our projects.
 Together, we can make a difference and create innovative solutions that benefit society.
 If you're interested in becoming a contributor, check out our [Contribution Guidelines](CONTRIBUTING.md) to get started.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute our code in accordance with the terms of the license.